fjossinet/RNArtistCore/README.md

 Once the installation done, you will see several files in your project directory:

-* [rnartistcore_docker.sh](scripts/rnartistcore_docker.sh): a script shell to make the communication with the fully configured Docker container ```fjossinet/rnartistcore```
+* [plot_rna.sh](scripts/plot_rna.sh): this script parse and execute the instructions described in your DSL file.
 * [rnartist_demo.ipynb](scripts/rnartistcore_demo.ipynb): a Jupyter notebook sample
-* [example.kts](scripts/readme.kts): a sample DSL script to produce an SVG file from an RNA 2D described from scratch and another one derived from a 3D structure (PDBID 1GID)
+* [sample_plots.kts](scripts/sample_plots.kts): a sample DSL file to produce an SVG file from an RNA 2D described from scratch and another one derived from a 3D structure (PDBID 1GID)
 * 1gid.pdb: a sample PDB file

 The script named ```rnartistcore_docker.sh``` makes the communication with the Docker container.
 It injects your DSL script inside the container to run it in an environment where RNArtistCore is fully configured.
 The output files are saved in the project directory.